 I knew that going into foster care.
 Obviously this was going to req..

 I can’t recommend “To the End of June: The Intimate Life of American Foster Care” strongly enough.
 Author Cris Beam’s in depth research and beautiful storytelling reveal honest p..

-Last Friday, we welcomed Big D (10) and Little D (8).
+In September, we welcomed David and Jordan.
 Introductions were quickly followed by trampoline jumping, wrestling and general merriment.

 24 hours after walking out of my office for the last time, two handsome, healthy boys walked through our front door.

 Smart, athletic and fabulously funny, these brothers quick..

 I quit my job.
 I told my boss, turned in my resignation letter and read the floor-wide announcement email.

 Strider Wolf, a five-year-old fella from Maine, has a story shared by Sarah Schweitzer of The Boston Globe.
 It’s worth reading.
 Worth watching.